pwtail/readme/README.md

 Speaking of the web programming, it is often just the case: we use the async I/O instead of the blocking one, because our services are more performant that way.
 We don't usually use concurrent tasks to handle a web request.

- **An alternative approach: no async/await**
+ **The alternative: no async/await**

 In the same way as you don't need the `go` statement, you also can do without async/await in the afore-mentioned case.
-And I will show it is also a practical choice to do so, that almost doesn't have any drawbacks.
+And I will show later it is also a practical choice to do so, that almost doesn't have any drawbacks.
-Since this case is common, at least for the web development, it can be widely aplicable.

 Technically it is done using the [greenlet hack](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).
-It actually allows the async functions to be called from within the regular ones.
+It actually allows for the async functions to be called from within regular ones.
 The greenlet hack has been used in sqlalchemy to enable the use of async database drivers.

-The no-async-await approach lets you avoid many troubles of async programming in Python:
+Not using async/await has a number of benefits:

 - It enables the use of "legacy" codebases like django.
 It wasn't a coincidence sqlalchemy was the first to adopt the greenlet trick.
-Speaking of django, it is a just a matter of switching the database backend to an async one (and then specifying the new backend in settings.py).
+Speaking of django, it is a just a matter of switching the database backend to an async one, and then specifying the new backend in settings.py.

 - It gives you the possibility to easily support both sync and async I/O. However, since you write code in synchronous style in both cases, there are not so many reasons to use blocking I/O for server-side programming.